IIntroduction: Why I Decided to Test AI Video Tools for 30 Days

 What Failed Completely

-- Fully automated channels with zero oversight
+Fully automated channels with zero human oversight

-- Generic motivational content
+Generic motivational content that lacked originality

-- Overly long AI videos
+Overly long AI-generated videos with weak storytelling

 The Most Profitable Content Types

-- Finance facts
+Finance facts and money tips

-- Business education
+Business and entrepreneurship education

 Lessons Learned After 30 Days

-- AI tools are multipliers, not magic
+AI tools act as multipliers, not magic solutions

-- Speed beats perfection
+Speed of execution beats perfection every time

-- Systems outperform talent
+Systems outperform raw talent in the long run

 AI video tools work.